bespinian/blog/content/posts/observability-in-the-cloud.md

 These changes lead to a more complex application landscape, which makes debugging increasingly difficult.
 Instead of running one service in a debugger and recreating its state, we may need to start various services and try to reproduce state in each of them.
-Our telemetry may also become less expressive and we may have to ask ourselves additional questions, such as:
+Our telemetry may also become less expressive, and we may have to ask ourselves additional questions, such as:

 - has a deployment just happened?
 - what versions are actually deployed?
-- which versions (if multiple are running) show anomalous behaviour
+- which versions (if multiple are running) show anomalous behavior
 - which feature flags were enabled for the requests/tasks that failed?

 To ensure that we still get meaningful insights from our telemetry, we need to annotate it with additional information such as build ID, hostname, IP address, enabled feature flags and more.